Durian mooncakes in Singapore

 Image credit: Golden Moments

-If you don’t need all that 24k magic in the air, their Signature Mao Shan Wang (U.P. $216) and new Docello Hazelnut Chocolate Mao Shan Wang (U.P. $216) flavour each come in a box of 4 pieces, and will satiate durian lovers with creamy 100% pure durian filling.
-Plus, they’re now on offer at $108 with a 1-for-1 deal until 6th September 2020.
+If you don’t need all that 24k magic in the air, get the Signature Mao Shan Wang + Docello Hazelnut Mao Shan Wang ($128.80, U.P. $257.60) box of 4.
+It’ll satiate durian lovers with creamy 100% pure durian filling, plus decadent hazelnut chocolate for some variety.
+In celebration of Golden Moments’ 5th anniversary, this box set is available at a Buy 1 Get 1 Free deal until further notice.

 Get durian mooncakes from Golden Moments.